Feb 1, 2017

 An incorporated association is also a separate legal entity, however it is registered within a specific state or territory, for example in NSW applications must be lodged with Fair Trading and comply with the Associations Incorporation Act 2009 (NSW).
 The association can conduct activities outside of the state of registration if also registered with ASIC as a registrable Australian body.
 An incorporated association must have at least five members at any given time.
 The liability of each member is limited to the payment of association membership or subscription fees.
 It has the option of using a model constitution or drafting a tailored version that specifically addresses 17 matters.
 In order to register an incorporated association in NSW, a Form A2 must be submitted to Fair Trading via post, signed by the public officer with the registration fee included.
 At $164.00, registration of an incorporated association is a much cheaper option that company registration and may suit small-scale, localised not-for-profit groups.

 The decision to start your own not-for-profit or charity is a noble and ambitious objective.
 That said, it also involves great commitment, research and planning.
-It is a constructive exercise to first consider the value that your own entity will add to the public benefit and whether an existing organisation deserves your support.This information is of a general nature only and does not constitute professional advice.
-You must seek professional advice in relation to your particular circumstances before acting.
+It is a constructive exercise to first consider the value that your own entity will add to the public benefit and whether an existing organisation deserves your support.All information provided on this webpage is general information about our products and services.
+Nothing on this webpage is intended to be professional advice of any kind and should not be relied on as such.
+You should obtain specific financial, legal or other professional advice before relying on the content of this webpage.
+By not seeking such advice, you accept the risk that the information on this webpage may not meet the specific needs of your business.
+Our liability is limited to the maximum extent permitted by applicable law in accordance with our website terms and conditions.